Local SEO Checklist – Get Better Rankings

 If you host your own website on an Apache or NGINX server you can install Google Pagespeed directly and this does all the hard work for you – handy that!
 This is for the more advanced user though.

 When it comes to security you should now be using secure HTTPS hosting.
 This requires an SSL Certificate and your hosting company should be able to provide this option for you.
 HTTPS websites are now showing better rankings than traditional non-HTTPS websites.
-This vital if your website has e-Commerce options for customers.
-It’s best practise to seek out some help from an expert if you’re unsure about SSL.
+This is vital if your website has e-commerce options for customers.
+It’s best practice to seek out some help from an expert if you’re unsure about SSL.

 7. Responsive Website

-Today more people access the web using mobile device or tablet than they do a traditional desktop or laptop.
+Today more people access the web using mobile devices or tablets than they do a traditional desktop or laptop.
 If your website was built a few years ago it’s likely that it doesn’t display correctly or even work on a mobile or tablet.
-Making sure your website is responsive on any deviceis another critical factor for ensuring exposure for your business.
+Making sure your website is responsive on any device is another critical factor for ensuring exposure for your business.
 Most WordPress designs are now fully responsive along with the more expensive options of having a new bespoke design by a web designer.

 8. Get some Backlinks

 Backlinks are where other websites link back to you.
-The more Backlinks you can get from high authority websites the better.
-Reach out to your suppliers or clients and ask them to put a link to your website on theirs, you can help them out and return the favour!
+The more Backlinks you can get from high-authority websites the better.
+Reach out to your suppliers or clients and ask them to put a link to your website on theirs, you can help them out and return the favor!
 Social Media accounts are also a great way to start building your Backlinks, so make sure you get some set up for your business.

 9. Fresh Content